 School of Physical and Chemical Sciences

-Do you want a world-class Western-style education, but hesitate to travel to countries that are plagued by COVID-19?
+Do you want a world-class Western-style Bachelor's degree, but hesitate to travel to countries that are plagued by COVID-19?

 UC’s flexible Start online; finish on-campus pathway lets you start your degree ‘online’ in 2021, and then transition to study ‘on-campus’ once the New Zealand borders open up.
 New Zealand is one of the safest overall countries in the world, and one of the safest countries for international students to study abroad.
 Recently, New Zealand has been internationally praised for its successful COVID-19 elimination approach.

 We have carefully selected a 1st Year course package for online study which will enable international students to continue their 2nd Year of study on-campus in the following subjects:

 - Chemistry (including, for example, Materials and Nanotechnology, Medicinal Chemistry and Environmental Chemistry, or direct entry into the 2nd Pro Year BE (Hons) in Chemical and Process Engineering);

 - Physics (including, for example, Atmospheric Physics, Gravitation and Cosmology, Nanotechnology and Condensed Matter, Medical Physics).

 We offer flexibility to start your studies either in Semester 1 (February 2021) or Semester 2 (July 2021).

 For starting in Semester 1 (from February, for all majors)

 For starting in Semester 2 (from July, course offerings specific to selected by you majors)